HDR/JoeyKeygen/readme.md

 # JoeyKeygen

+**Please only use this if you bought a Joey Gen3 from BennVenn and you haven't been able to get in touch with him**

 JoeyKeygen is a script that generates a key for your Joey joebags gen3

 See the Releases tab for compiled binaries (May not work for some users)